 If you are planning on hitting the double-tracks, a rear bar is crucial to the protection of the back and rear underside of your vehicle.
 Steep slopes, hidden rocks and unforeseen tree stumps are some of the many potential impacts that can occur to the rear of your vehicle.
 A rear bar is designed to protect your side panels, rear bumper and rear undercarriage from these hazards.
 They are straightforward to install and can be even done yourself if you have the required tools.
 If not, it only takes a few hours for a professional to mount your new protector.

-Not all rear bars are the same.
-Each has been designed specifically for particular makes and models, so be sure to choose the right rear bar that corresponds to the vehicle it will be installed on.
+Not all 4WD rear bars are the same.
+Each has been designed specifically for particular makes and models, so be sure to choose the right rear bar that corresponds with the vehicle it will be installed on.
 That being said, most follow a consistent design of using steel plate to wrap around the base of the rear and the bumper for protection.

 Tow balls to haul your trailer or caravan along on your adventures.

 Rear wheel carrier to safely attach an additional rear wheel or two to the back door of your vehicle.

 High lift jack mounts are needed to safely raise your 4x4 if the suspension has been lifted already.

 Recovery loops are used to hook winches and other accessories to the rear of the vehicle.

 Rear winches can be used to drag others up the track or yourself if you find yourself stuck.